tiscov/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 -Are considered only the variables

-bodylinearacceleration X|Y|Zaxis
+bodylinearacceleration X|Y|Zaxis,
-gravitylinearacceleration X|Y|Zaxis
+gravitylinearacceleration X|Y|Zaxis,
-bodyangularvelocoty X|Y|Zaxis
+bodyangularvelocoty X|Y|Zaxis,

 as well as estimated variables

-FFT (Fast Fourier Transform)
+FFT (Fast Fourier Transform),
-Jerksignal (time derivative)
+Jerksignal (time derivative),
-Magnitude (using the Euclidean norm) meanvalue stdeviationvalue
+Magnitude (using the Euclidean norm), meanvalue, stdeviationvalue.

 -> this give us a data frame of dimension (30x6)X68= 180X68